nickoala/openrv/README.md

 # OpenRV - Robot Vision routines for OpenMV

-[OpenMV](https://openmv.io) is a small camera board which lets you do machine vision easily.
+[OpenMV](https://openmv.io) is a small camera board for machine vision.
 I use it to direct my robot.
-The software library is adequate, but lacks some algorithms I need.
+[The software library](http://docs.openmv.io/library/index.html) is adequate, but lacks some algorithms I need.
 Out comes this project, in which I implement a few missing pieces myself.
 I hope it could save time for someone who tries to do the same.

 ## Prerequisites

-Vector and matrix are mainstay in these situations.
-Finding no satisfactory alternatives, I have again implemented my own.
+Vector and matrix are mainstay in machine vision.
+Finding no satisfactory libraries, I have again implemented my own.

 #### Vector Operations on MicroPython